The Royal Society for the Prevention of Accidents

 To enter, Applicants must be based in the United Kingdom and be aged 25 years or under on the date of application.

-Entries received after this date will not be accepted.
-The awards will be presented at the Stephen Horrocks Memorial Conference to be held on Thursday 21st June 2018, at the North Manchester Health and Safety Advisory Group annual conference event.
+Entries received after the 10th November 2019 will not be accepted.
+The awards will be presented at the Stephen Horrocks Memorial Meeting to be held on Thursday 12th December 2019, at the North Manchester Health and Safety Advisory Group December event.

 Completing the form